 As the cherry on the cake, the hub won a prestigious international prize.
 In 2018, the International Trade Centre (ITC) gave its World Trade Promotion Organization (WTPO) Award for Best Digital Innovation to GEPA.
-Obviously, it made Coolie Joost and CEO Afua Asabea Asare from GEPA smile!
+Obviously, it made team member Joost and CEO Afua Asabea Asare from GEPA smile!

 So, what makes the hub so special, and which five success factors have contributed to its success and sustainability?
 Below we stated the 5 success factors for you to consider when developing a trade portal.
 And spoiler alert: it’s a long read, so take your time.